oezguensi/pano-stitch/README.md

 # Installation

-Create a virtual environment with Python 3 (repository is tested with Python 3.7) using e.g. `pyenv` or `conda` and install the necessary packages by running: `pip install requirements.txt` Used packages:
+Create a virtual environment with Python 3 (repository is tested with Python 3.7) using e.g. `pyenv` or `conda` and install the necessary packages by running: `pip install -r requirements.txt` Used packages:

-- `opencv_python`
+- `opencv`
 - `matplotlib`
 - `tqdm`
 - `numpy`